| 1st National

 1st NATIONAL CONFERENCE OF PHYSICAL EDUCATION

-The National Conference of Physical Education and Sports was convened
+AND SPORTS ^ Top The National Conference of Physical Education and Sports was convened

 on 7th and 8th February 1992 under the auspices of the National